miekg/pandoc2rfc/README.md

 The documentation for Pandoc2rfc can be found at:
 <http://www.rfc-editor.org/rfc/rfc7328.txt>.

+> Note that I consider [mmark](https://github.com/miekg/mmark) the logical successor of Pandoc2rfc.
+> Pandoc2rfc can't output XML2RFC v3 XML, so when the IETF switches over to that format, you'll
+> need something else.
+Mmark can output v3 (and v2 for that matter).

 ## Differences with Pandoc

 Although you can type Pandoc just fine, there are two things that differ